meltuhamy/equations-game/README.md

   - npm install express
   - npm install socket.io
   - npm install now
-  - npm install node.js
+  - npm install stylus

 2. cp config.js.sample config.js

 3. Change the coffee variable in your config.js file.
-If in labs, replace USERNAME below, otherwise if at home set it to 'coffee' module.exports.COFFEE = '/homes/USERNAME/node_modules/coffee-script/bin/coffee';
+If in labs, replace USERNAME below, otherwise if at home set it to 'coffee'.
+Do the same for stylus.

+    module.exports.COFFEE = '/homes/USERNAME/node_modules/coffee-script/bin/coffee';

 4. Run the build script.